JasperHuangUCSD/cse-15l-lab-report/lab1.md

 **Why this output?**

-> The `ls` command print out all the files and directory inside the folder we specify.
+> The `ls` command prints out all the files and directory inside the folder we specify.
 Since an argument of directory `messages/` is added after the `ls` command, the files printed out is the files and directories inside the directory `messages/` which is `en-us.txt es-mx.txt zh-cn.txt zh-tw.txt`.

 **Error?
 If so, why it's an error**